juvilius/sauzeror/README.md

 ## Options

 Run sauzeror.py without arguments to view a help message.
+**align** mode aligns two sets of protein structures.
+**profile** mode saves EigenRank and LeaderRank profiles along with atom coordinates and residues to a `.profile` file.

 ## Tips